-Practicum Coordinator
+Practicum Instructor

-The responsibility of the practicum coordinator is to facilitate the practicum planning and implementation through site development and assessment, identification and development of preceptors, and overall coordination of the practicum process.
+The responsibility of the UIC practicum Instructor is to facilitate the practicum planning and implementation and overall coordination of the practicum process.

-The coordinator is available to provide assistance in the development of the Practicum Plan (PP).
-The coordinator will be kept informed of the student's progress during the practicum.
-The coordinator is responsible for review of preceptor and student evaluations and for assigning and submitting the final grade.
-The final grade is composed of grades for the practicum plan, the preceptor's evaluations, assessment of any professional activities checklists, and the student's evaluation of the practicum experience.
+The instructor reviews deliverable for each module and provide feedback which is incorporated for the final report.
+The instructor is informed of the student's progress during the practicum by periodic status reports from the team.
+The instructor is responsible for review of preceptor and student evaluations and for assigning and submitting the final grade.
+The final grade is composed of grades for the practicum deliverables, the preceptor's evaluations, final report and presentation, and the student's evaluation of the practicum experience.